A positive economic impact in the region

 A new source of tax revenue

-The introduction of the new facility will mean a broader tax base to support publicly-funded activities and priorities in the county.
-During our first 10 years of operation, under the PILOT agreement ROCKWOOL expects to pay around $400,000 per year in taxes.
+Our new Ranson facility is contributing to a broader tax base to support publicly-funded activities and priorities in the county.
+Under the sale-leaseback agreement with the West Virginia Economic Development Authority, ROCKWOOL has promised to make at least $2,752,600 in voluntary contribution payments during the first ten years of operations.
 Beginning in year 11 of factory operations, we will be paying approximately $1 million annually.

-Our tax dollars will be utilized to support such public services as the Ranson Police Department and Parks & Recreation.
+Our tax dollars, including B&O taxes, will be utilized to support such public services as the Ranson Police Department and Parks & Recreation.
 In addition, roughly 75 percent of the property taxes collected for Jefferson County are distributed to the Jefferson County Board of Education – representing approximately 40 percent of the school system’s budget.
 There is also a portion that is used by the State of West Virginia as part of the General Revenue Budget.

 Manufacturing and production job opportunities at ROCKWOOL